Skip to Content

-Most flooring is built into the house: it’s permanent, static, and often made of synthetic materials.
+Most flooring is built into the house: it’s permanent, static, and often made of only synthetic materials.
 Tatami is different.
 It is an organic layer you place over your floor to change how a room feels, smells, and functions.

-Because it is made from natural Igusa (rush grass), it doesn't stay the same from the day you buy it.
+Because it is made from natural Igusa (Rush grass), it doesn't stay the same from the day you buy it.
 It goes through a specific lifecycle.
 If you choose a high-quality mat and treat it well, here is the decade-long story of that mat.

 Year 1: The Green Phase